How young Muslims are ensuring that Hindutva hate does not go unrecorded – despite police hostility

 Open threats

 It refused to file an FIR against a leader of the Bharatiya Janata Party who, in the presence of a senior police officer, openly threatened violence against the people, mostly Muslims who were protesting against the Citizenship Amendment Act even after the Delhi High Court asked it to do so.
-This is the police force doesn’t think that disappearance of student Najeeb Ahmad from Jawaharlal Nehru University is a matter serious enough to require a special task force to be set up to look for him.
-More than four years have gone by but the police has no qualms keeping the matter is suspension.
+This is the police force doesn’t think that the disappearance of student Najeeb Ahmad from Jawaharlal Nehru University is a matter serious enough to require a special task force to be set up to look for him.
+More than four years have gone by but the police has no qualms keeping the matter in suspension.

-Delhi Police has also refused to take cognisance of the violently provocative speeches made last year by BJP leader, some of them MPs and Central ministers, which led to bloodshed in the North East Delhi.
+Delhi Police has also refused to take cognisance of the violently provocative speeches made last year by BJP leaders, some of them MPs and Central ministers, which led to bloodshed in the North East Delhi.
 The violence that followed caused the deaths of 53 people, mostly Muslim, the destruction of 14 mosques and hundreds of homes and business establishments, again, mostly Muslim owned.

 Muslim victims openly complained about the Delhi Police’s blatantly partisan, anti-Muslim approach.